 I take the leftover skin and bones from the chicken and place it in my pressure cooker along with the veggie scraps that I just saved from the step above.
 Have extra carrots or an onion?
 Throw those in too.
 See full recipe here.

-The stock takes around half an hour, so this gives the veggies plenty of time to sweat and melt into one another.
-I like to add at least one, and up to two tablespoons of fresh herbs.
+The stock takes around half an hour, giving the veggies plenty of time to sweat and melt into one another.
+I like adding at least one to two tablespoons of fresh herbs.
 Thyme, oregano, and rosemary are all wonderful flavors for this dish.
-Add the garlic last, and stir it around for a minute before turning the heat to medium-high and adding the sherry.
+Add the garlic last, stirring it for a minute before turning the heat to medium-high and adding the sherry.
 Once the sherry is evaporated, it is time to introduce the stock.

 If the stock is not ready, turn the burner off and let the Dutch Oven sit undisturbed until you are prepared to add the chicken stock.
 If you are not using homemade stock, I suggest mixing Better Than Bouillon Roasted Chicken paste with water.
 Just keep in mind this can be salty so taste as you go.

-Once all the stock is added, turn heat to medium-high and add the mustard and taste for seasoning.
-I usually add a tablespoon or two of Better Than Bouillon Roasted Chicken paste to my homemade stock to add both salt and intense chicken flavor.
+Once all the stock is added, turn the heat to medium-high and add the mustard, and taste for seasoning.
+I usually add a tablespoon or two of Better Than Bouillon Roasted Chicken paste to my homemade stock to add salt and intense chicken flavor.
 Taste and taste, and adjust until it is perfect chicken soup.

-Up until this point, you have a bowl of perfect chicken soup, and all you need to do is add the torn chicken you have sitting on the side.
+Until this point, you have a bowl of perfect chicken soup, and all you need to do is add the torn chicken sitting on the side.
 Add egg noodles to make chicken and noodle soup.
-Boil rice and add to the pot with the chicken and you have chicken and rice soup.
-I've been dying to try potato gnocchi in this luxurious chicken stock, I bet it would be divine!
+Boil rice and add to the pot with the chicken, and you have chicken and rice soup.
+I've been dying to try potato gnocchi in this luxurious chicken stock; I bet it would be divine!

-The dumplings will really swell, and look like they could just disintegrate in the liquid.
+The dumplings will swell and look like they could just disintegrate in the liquid.
 They absorb some of the soup, cook a little and go down in size.
-It takes about 15-20 minutes for the dumplings to go through this process.
-The biscuits give off starch as they swell and shrink, turning your soup into a creamy stew.
+The dumplings take about 10-15 minutes to go through this process.
+I suggest putting the lid back on and setting a timer.

 Finish and serve

-Once the dumplings are cooked and firm, turn the heat to low and add the remaining ingredients: chicken cream, green peas, and chardonnay.
-If the thought of adding wine to a finished dish is a turn off for you, leave this last step out.
+Once the dumplings are cooked through, turn the heat to low and add the remaining ingredients: chicken, cream, green peas, and chardonnay.
+If the thought of adding wine to a finished dish is a turn-off for you, leave this last step out.